 “Literacy is the fertilizer needed for development and democracy to take root and grow.”

 As a consequence of improved facilities at the Vanessa Grant School for children with special needs, it soon became apparent that facilities at the local primary school were in a poor state by comparison.
 It was then decided that the VGT should become involved in the task of upgrading and enhancing facilities at Gogar Primary School.
-Since that time, the primary school has been transformed through the generous support of Cheltenham College in the UK and King’s Edgehill School in Nova Scotia and thanks also to the efforts of countless willing volunteers and donors.
+Since that time, the primary school has been transformed through the generous support of Cheltenham College and Brambletye School in the UK and King’s Edgehill School in Nova Scotia.
+Thanks must also go to the efforts of countless willing volunteers and donors.

-Our most recent goal for Gogar Primary is to establish a computer room that will allow children to acquire invaluable IT skills.
-The school will also be able to offer IT courses to the broader community, thus providing opportunities for community members to also acquire such skills, as well as providing an additional source of income for the VGT.
-This and other such amibitions are made possible thanks to the generous support of organisations such as Cheltenham College and Brambletye School as well as individual donors.
+Recently the trust has built a computer room that allows children to acquire invaluable IT skills.
+The school also offers IT courses to the broader community, thus providing opportunities for community members to also acquire such skills, as well as providing an additional source of income for the VGT.
+The latest project completed in 2020 during Covid is a much-needed assembly hall.